knightjdr/cellmap-scripts/interaction-assessment/README.md

 Requires:
 * SAINT file
 * interaction file from BioGRID, Intact or merged
-* optional: a list of all baits to include in analysis (default will assume all baits)
+* optional: a list of baits to include in analysis (default will assume all baits)
 * bait to gene name map

 | bait  | gene  |